seedaholic.com

 Sowing Direct:

-The seedlings will appear in rows approx 3 to 4 weeks after planting and can be easily told from nearby weed seedlings.
+The seedlings will appear in rows approx three to four weeks after planting and can be easily told from nearby weed seedlings.
 Thin the seedlings out so they are finally 30cm (12in) apart.
 Carefully replant thinned plants.

 Cultivation:

-Remove spent flowers to encourage prolific blooming….and if you do not wish to have volunteer seedlings next year!
+Remove spent flowers to encourage prolific blooming.
+Plants will self sow in the right conditions, remove spent flowers or collect dried seed pods if you do not wish to have volunteer seedlings next year.

 Ideal for:

 Clambering up Trellis, Obelisks and Trees.
-Also for Containers and Tubs
+Also useful for Containers and Tubs.

 Nomenclature: